rendall/icebreakers/QUESTIONS.md

   * Who has made a positive difference in your life recently?
   * Who on the team would you like to swap jobs with for a day?
   * Who was the last person you felt inspired by?
-  * Who’s an ex-colleague from this job or another that you still think about?
+  * Who's an ex-colleague from this job or another that you still think about?
   * Would you rather receive a shoutout from the CEO at a company all-hands meeting or a private word of thanks from them?
   * Would you rather someone took a boring task off your to-do list or invited you to participate in a project of great interest to you?
   * Would you rather speak all languages or be able to speak to animals?